tesseract-ocr/tessdoc/TrainingTesseract.md

 If you had some problems during the training process and you need help, use [tesseract-ocr](https://groups.google.com/forum/#!forum/tesseract-ocr) mailing-list to ask your question(s).

+**PLEASE DO NOT** report your problems and ask questions about training as [issues] (https://github.com/tesseract-ocr/tesseract/issues)!

 # Introduction

 Tesseract 3.0x is fully trainable.
 This page describes the training process, provides some guidelines on applicability to various languages, and what to expect from the results.